rgibert/rgibert.github.io/_docs/resume.md

 [Royal Bank of Canada](https://www.rbcroyalbank.com/)
 January 2016 to June 2018
  - Designed and built RBC’s new enterprise multi-tenant Hadoop (Hortonworks Data Platform - HDP) clusters with roughly 400 worker nodes in production.
- - Develop and manage internal monitoring and system management tools.
+   - Developed and managed internal monitoring and system management tools.
    - Integrated interfaces with Microsoft Active Directory leveraging both Kerberos and LDAP.
    - Defined standards for creating security policies in Ranger.
    - Scripted Hadoop on-boarding to simplify the on-boarding of users and applications.